 Within the hemp plant, there exist at least 113 naturally occurring cannabinoids.
 Cannabinoids are the component of the plant that are able to directly interact with the human body.
 Currently, the two most widely sought after cannabinoids are THC and CBD.
 THC is the cannabinoid that is the most psychoactive and is usually what causes its users to feel “high.”

 CBD (cannabidiol), on the other hand, is preferred by many individuals because it lacks the same psychoactive intensity that is felt with THC while still providing benefits.
 The way that CBD is usually experienced will be specific to each individual.
 However, many people have reported positive results using CBD for a variety of different purposes.
-Some claim that CBD can help with pain, nausea, insomnia, and numerous other conditions without being overly psychoactive.
+Some claim that CBD can help with discomfort, tension, digestive support, and more without being overly psychoactive.

 What is the difference between hemp and marijuana?